Part 2 - Data Manipulation

-At this point, you already know how to quickly load data into Keboola Connection, and your Storage contains four new tables: account, opportunity, level and user.
-In this part of the tutorial, we will show you how to manipulate data in Storage using Transformations.
-Let’s create a denormalized table from the input tables and do some minor modifications to it.
+In this segment of the tutorial, we’ll guide you through data manipulation in Storage using transformations.
+Our objective is to create a denormalized table from the input tables and make some minor modifications to it.

 Creating Transformation

-To start, go to the Keboola Connection Transformations section:
+1. To start, navigate to the Keboola Transformations section.

 Screenshot - Transformations Console

-1. Input Mapping — what tables will be used in your transformation; tables not mentioned in Input Mapping cannot be used in the transformation.
+1. Input Mapping: This is where you specify the tables to be used in your transformation.
+In the default setup, tables not mentioned in Input Mapping cannot be used in the transformation.

-3. Transformation Script — SQL queries defining what will happen with the data; it takes the tables from Input Mapping, modifies them and produces the tables referenced in Output Mapping.
+3. Queries: SQL queries define what will happen with the data.
+These queries take the tables from Input Mapping, modify them, and produce the tables referenced in Output Mapping.
+To enhance clarity, queries can be further organized into blocks.

-The concept of mapping is an important safeguard when you are manipulating your data.
-Thanks to it, there is no way to modify the wrong tables by accident.
-The only tables which are modified by your transformation are those explicitly specified in Output Mapping.
+The mapping concept serves as a crucial safeguard when manipulating your data.
+It ensures that there is no accidental modification of the wrong tables.
+The only tables modified by your transformation are those explicitly specified in the Output Mapping.
+Additionally, this concept plays a vital role in maintaining a detailed data lineage across your project.

 Input Mapping